 Time management, personal organisation and independence are all areas of focus.

-After an initial introduction to the workshop and safe working practices students will work through 3 design and make projects; Chinese tangrams working with wood and plastic, electronic dice and graphics games board and graphic design work for packaging chocolates or perfume.
-These projects introduce students to working with different types of materials and a variety of hand tools.
+After an initial introduction to the workshop and safe working practices students will work through design and make projects.
+These projects introduce students to working with different types of materials and a variety of hand tools, and are linked directly to Eduqas Design and Technology KS3 scheme of works and electronic platforms.
+Projects will be taken from pop up books, electronic alarms and phone holders.

 In the food room students will complete three topics designed to develop food preparation skills and their understanding of a healthy balanced diet; ‘Getting ready to cook safely’, ‘Breakfast and the Eat well guide’ and ‘Bake it’.
 Practical work may include soup, fruit flapjack, crumbles, savoury picture frame tarts, tortilla, stir-fry, pasta salads and scone based pizza.